yjg30737/high-performance-lang-comparison/README.md

 // Rust
 cargo run --release
 Note: --release option for optimization.
 This command will make exe contained directory.
-But you don't have to run it script itself will show result as "it took ... seconds".
+But you don't have to run it script itself will show result as "... seconds".

 // Julia
 julia a.jl